 The music sampled for "Ode to O-Ren Ishii" is the title track from the film The Psychic (1977).
 Since an instrumental version is not included on the soundtrack, it has become an increasingly popular download.

 In an interview, Quentin Tarantino stated that the Raquel Welch western Hannie Caulder (1971) is one of his influences behind the film.
 In that film, Hannie Caulder becomes a vengeful gunwoman after her husband is murdered, and when she is raped by the three outlaws responsible.
-In this film, The Bride (Thurman) seeks vengeance upon Bill, and the Deadly Viper Assassination Squad, after they wrong her at her wedding, in which her husband-to-be, and the wedding guests, are slain and The Bride is raped by Buck, while in her coma.
+In this film, The Bride (Thurman) seeks vengeance upon Bill, and the Deadly Viper Assassination Squad, after they wronged her at her wedding, in which her husband-to-be, and the wedding guests, were slain, and The Bride was raped by Buck, while in her coma.

-Although the siren sound heard before The Bride goes on a rampage is credited to Quincy Jones's theme from the television show Ironside (1967), it is more of an homage to the Shaw Brothers' 1972 kung-fu classic Five Fingers of Death (a.k.a.
+Although the siren sound heard before The Bride goes on a rampage is credited to Quincy Jones' theme from the television show Ironside (1967), it is more of an homage to the Shaw Brothers' kung-fu classic Five Fingers of Death (1972) (a.k.a.
 King Boxer).
-The U.S. release of Five Fingers of Death used the siren from the Ironside (1967) theme whenever its protagonist went on a vengeful rampage.
+The U.S. release of Five Fingers of Death (1972) used the siren from the Ironside (1967) theme whenever its protagonist went on a vengeful rampage.

 The line "My name's Buck, and I'm here to fuck." was taken from the opening line in Tobe Hooper's horror/exploitation film Eaten Alive (1976).
 Robert Englund's character says "The name's Buck, and I'm rarin' to fuck."